shamim-sulaiman/ai-predictive-maintenance/README.md

-# 🧠 AI Predictive Maintenance Dashboard
+# 🧠 ML Predictive Maintenance Dashboard

 This is an AI-powered predictive maintenance dashboard for industrial pump systems.
 It enables engineers to: